+. =

+and Health ssessment An Equality and Health Impact Assessment (EHIA) has been completed and this found there to be no impact

+oproved by ivery Committee

+th authority to ivery Committee

+procedures Resour ces and Den

+explain how

+this polic - 1

+implemer

+able Executive Execut ive Director f for Strategy & Planning

+or Clinica Execut

+Director

+Discla imer

-If the review date of this document has passed please ensure that the version you are using is the most up to date either by contacting the document author or the Governance Directorate.
+sed please ensure that the version you are

+her by conta cting the document author or the

+nce Directorate.

-Summary of reviews/amendments
+/ of reviews/ame

-Version Date Review Date Summary of Amendments
+Version Date Revie Date Summary of Amendments

 Number Approved Published

 1 Unknown Information not available

-2 October 2010 Approved by Planning Committee
+2 October 20 Approved by Planning Committee

 3 May 2012 Information not available

 4 April 2014 Approved by HSMB

-5 March 2015 Approved by HSMB
+5 March 201 5 Approved by HSMB

-6 October 2017 A revised scope specifying the inclusion of UHB services, information technology systems, business processes, personnel and utilities such as power and gas; and examples of incidents which may cause a business disruption.
+6 October 20 17 A revised scope specifying the inclusion of UHB services, information technology systems, business processes, personnel and utilities such as power and gas; and examples of incidents which may cause a business disruption.
 The identification of key clinical and support services.
 Further clarification the accountability and responsibility The introduction of a command and control element, firmly linking this policy to the arrangements set out within the UHB 2017 Major Incident Plan.

-6 September 2022 Approved by xxxx
+6 September 2 022 Approved by xxxx